Quick & Easy Car Booking

 Rwandan Culture & Traditions

-Amasunzu is a striking traditional Rwandan hairstyle once worn by both men and women to signify power, nobility, and bravery.
-Crafted by shaving parts of the head while styling the remaining hair into elegant, crescent-shaped designs, it was a mark of prestige in Rwandan society.
-In 2018, the style made a celebrated return when Lupita Nyong’o showcased it on the Oscars red carpet.
-To explore the deeper meaning and history of Amasunzu and other cultural treasures, visit the King’s Palace and the Ethnographic Museum.
+Amasunzu Amasunzu is a striking traditional Rwandan hairstyle once worn by both men and women as a proud symbol of power, nobility, and bravery.
+Sculpted into elegant crescent-shaped designs, it commanded deep prestige in Rwandan society.
+In 2018, it made a celebrated comeback when Lupita Nyong’o wore it on the Oscars red carpet.
+Visit the King’s Palace and the Ethnographic Museum to explore its rich history further.

 From breathtaking safaris to cultural treasures, your Rwandan adventure starts here